hmrc/mdtp-contributor-guidelines/CONTRIBUTING.md

 # MDTP Contributor Guidelines

-This page describes the process for contributing to the HMRC Multichannel Digital Tax Platform (MDTP).
+Hello!
+Thank you for taking the time to contribute to the [HMRC Multichannel Digital Tax Platform](https://hmrc.github.io) (MDTP).

+This page describes the process for MDTP contributions.
 Every service or library on the MDTP is owned by a single team, in order to ensure no central repositories and/or teams constrain service delivery.
 Therefore this page is a description of the process for an individual or a team (the "Pull Requestor") to contribute a Pull Request to a repository (the "Repository") belonging to another team (the "Owning Team").

 The contribution process is twofold:
 - MDTP Guidelines: uniform guidelines that apply to all repositories regardless of Pull Requestor, Owning Team, and Repository